rh-mobb/aro-workshop-content/aro-content/app/2A-deploy-app.md

   - **%prod.quarkus.datasource.jdbc.url=jdbc:postgresql://<USERID>-minesweeper-database:5432/score** <br>
     Change the above line with your USERID for the database that has been configured for you:

-  !!!
-Info
+  !!! info

       Note the options in OpenShift Configurations.
       - **%prod.quarkus.openshift.deployment-kind=Deployment** <br>
         We will be creating a deployment for the application.
       - **%prod.quarkus.openshift.build-strategy=docker** <br>
         The application will be built uisng Docker.
       - **%prod.quarkus.container-image.group=minesweeper** <br>
         The application will use the namespace your facilitator assigned to you.
       - **%prod.quarkus.openshift.expose=true** <br>
         We will expose the route using the default openshift router domain - apps.\<cluster-id\>.eastus.aroapp.io

    Sample microsweeper-quarkus/src/main/resources/application.properties